Rachel Mitchell: Paul Rutherford case

 In Nov.
 2022, a bar complaint was filed against Rachel Mitchell for her part in the Paul Rutherford case.
 Defense attorneys acting for Ms. Nubia Rodriguez allege that Ms Mitchell had contributed to prosecutorial misconduct committed by Maricopa County prosecutors in an attempt to get their client convicted of negligent homicide in the death of Phoenix police officer Paul Rutherford.
 Prosecutors are alleged to have knowingly included false witness statements and withheld critical video evidence from the defense.

+Brett Kavanaugh hearing

+During the Brett Kavanaugh 2018 Supreme Court confirmation hearing, senate republicans hired Rachel Mitchell to question Kavanaugh and Dr.Christine Blasey Ford, who had accused him of a sexual assault incident that allegedly occurred in 1982.
+Mitchell was specifically selected for her highly regarded skills as a veteran prosecutor, her specialization in sex crimes and to avoid an all male board questioning Dr.Ford.
+Ultimately Mitchell concluded that the evidence provided was insufficient for Kavanaugh to be prosecuted, noting that the allegations were decades old and witnesses were lacking.